 - Weed prevention.

 - Community education.

 - Mechanical control.

-- Chemical control.
+- Chemical control (hand application, spot spraying, spray vehicle or drone).

 - Biological control.

 Where the use of chemicals is considered, the hierarchy of control must be implemented as outlined below:

 - 1. Elimination: Where possible, alternative weed control methods should be utilised. - 2.
 Substitution: Where possible, replace the chemical with a less toxic/hazardous chemical. - 3.
 Minimisation: Minimise the amount of chemical used (e.g. by increasing efficiency, dilution, or recycling of the chemical).
 Where possible, schedule works outside of peak use times to minimise potential impacts on the community. - 4.
 Engineering controls: Reduce the risk of chemicals or their by-products entering the environment or affecting the health and safety of staff and the community (e.g. through PPE, staff training, safe work procedures).